-Justice holding that IHRL obligations remain in force (concurrently with IHL) during armed conflict.79 compatibly with IHL.
+Justice holding that IHRL obligations remain in force (concurrently with IHL) during armed conflict.

+Mr Justice Leggatt has seen "no difficulty" with the "more modest" argument that IHL should be used as a principle for interpreting human rights norms.
+This gives some effect to the rules of IHL.
+But the decision in Serdar Mohammed itself shows the limits of the requirement to interpret the ECHR compatibly with IHL.
 Mr Justice Leggatt held that Article 5 of the ECHR could not be interpreted compatibly with International Humanitarian Law.
 Given that Article 5 expressly states a limited number of exceptions (none of which applied on the facts of Serdar Mohammed - nor indeed in Hassan), that seems clearly correct.
 It is puzzling that the Strasbourg Court in Hassan felt free to "interpret" Article 5 in the way criticised by Judge Spano's dissent in that case.
 The limits of the "possible" in harmonious interpretation are apparently to be defined by political expediency rather than legal reasoning.
 It need hardly be said that this leaves the Hassan "doctrine" fragile and susceptible to reversal.
 Judge Spano derides it as a "novelty", its scope "ambiguous" and its content "wholly uncertain".
-80 A surer way for the Strasbourg Court to have avoided conflict between IHL and the ECHR would have been to deny that the ECHR even applied - that is, to have denied extraterritorial jurisdiction.
+A surer way for the Strasbourg Court to have avoided conflict between IHL and the ECHR would have been to deny that the ECHR even applied - that is, to have denied extraterritorial jurisdiction.
 But as already explained, in Hassan the Strasbourg Court was unwilling to go back on its Al-Skeini approach to jurisdiction.
 Indeed, if anything, Hassan extends further the extraterritorial application of the ECHR.